JanneMattila/powerplatform-demo/README.md

 **Features:**
 - Updates the first line of the application's `.md` file with timestamp and username
 - Commits the change back to the repository
+- Supports custom branch selection for exports
+- Automatically creates the specified branch if it doesn't exist
 - Optionally triggers dependent application extractions
 - Creates an audit trail of extraction activities